arthurjguerra/aws-certifications/cloud-pratictioner.md

         - Objects are uploaded to Edge locations and then they are transferred over AWS backbone to the actual bucket

 #### Restricting Bucket Access
+- IAM Policies to Users & Groups
+    - Applies to individual users and groups
 - Bucket Policies
     - Applies across the whole bucket
-- Object Policies
+- ACLs
     - Applies to individual files
-- IAM Policies to Users & Groups
-    - Applies to individual users and groups
+    - You can attach S3 ACLs to individual objects within a bucket to manage permissions for those objects
+    - As a general rule, AWS recommends using S3 bucket policies or IAM policies for access control
+        - S3 ACLs is a legacy access control mechanism that predates IAM

 ### CloudFront